Resorts

 Hammamet Travel Guide

-Between the Mediterranean and the Sahara lies the pride of the Tunisian Riviera: Hammamet.
-The sophisticated holiday resort town has a perfect sweep of beach, an ancient and exciting medina, healing mineral baths, and renowned hotels.
+Nestled on the sparkling Mediterranean coast of Tunisia lies the pride of the Tunisian Riviera: Hammamet.
+This sophisticated holiday resort town boasts a sweeping sandy beach, an ancient and vibrant medina, healing mineral baths, and renowned hotels.

-Once a sleepy fishing village, Hammamet (meaning 'the baths') was awakened to its tourist potential back in the 1920s when a flock of wealthy American and Europeans decided to make it their playground.
+Once a sleepy fishing village, Hammamet (meaning 'the baths') began to awaken to its tourist potential in the 1920s when wealthy Americans and Europeans made it their playground.

-Today it has become a destination mainly for middle-to-upper range package tours from Europe, the streets abuzz with holidaymakers speaking Swedish, German, English and French.
-Despite its modern architecture, Hammamet retains its sense of exotic history.
-It is dominated by its 15th-century medina and (bazaar), where visitors can purchase items such as carpets, brass ornaments, jewellery, traditional kaftans, pottery, and leather goods.
+Today, it's a popular destination mainly for middle-to-upper range package tours from Europe, with streets abuzz with holidaymakers speaking Swedish, German, English, and French.
+Despite its modern hotels and resorts, the town retains its sense of exotic history.
+It's dominated by its 15th-century medina and bustling souk (bazaar), where visitors can purchase carpets, brass ornaments, jewellery, traditional kaftans, pottery, and leather goods.

-The narrow winding alleys also conceal bright, whitewashed windowless houses behind splendid ornate doors.
-The town's baths, famed since Roman times, are also situated in the crowded medina, alongside ancient mosques and over-shadowed by the medieval castle or .
+The narrow, winding alleys conceal bright whitewashed windowless houses behind splendid ornate doors.
+The town's baths, famed since Roman times, are located within the crowded medina, alongside ancient mosques and overshadowed by the medieval Kasbah fortress.

-The big attraction of this seaside town, though, is its six-mile (10km) stretch of palm-fringed shore, boasting beautiful sandy clean beaches, decorated with colourful fishing boats.
-South of the old town along the beach, a plethora of attractive Moorish-style low-rise hotels set in stunning lush gardens has mushroomed, offering visitors luxury accommodations, watersports, entertainment, gourmet restaurants, and all the trappings of a perfect holiday.
+The biggest attraction of this seaside town is its roughly six-mile (10km) stretch of palm-fringed shore, boasting beautiful, clean sandy beaches decorated with colourful fishing boats.
+South of the old town along the beach, numerous attractive Moorish-style low-rise hotels set in lush gardens have sprung up, offering luxury accommodations, water sports, entertainment, gourmet restaurants, and all the trappings of a perfect holiday.

 Shopping

-Shopping in the medieval souk (bazaar) in Hammamet is one of the most memorable holiday experiences for visitors.
-They often go home laden with attractive souvenirs.
-A treasure-trove of irresistible goods such as exotic carpets, embroidered kaftans, glittering hookah pipes, brassware, jewellery, leather goods, and pottery are on offer to delight avid shoppers.
-It is expected to haggle over price.
-Those needing to buy more practical goods will find what they require in the modern shopping centre.
+Shopping in Hammamet's medieval souk is one of the most memorable experiences for visitors.
+Tourists often leave laden with irresistible souvenirs such as exotic carpets, embroidered kaftans, glittering hookah pipes, brassware, jewellery, leather goods, and pottery.
+Haggling over prices is expected and part of the fun.
+For practical items, a modern shopping centre is also available in town.

 Restaurants

-Most hotels catering for holidaymakers in Hammamet have their own restaurants, but the town itself overflows with a variety of eateries and pavement cafes where it is possible to find anything from fish and chips to pizza.
-However, no visit to Tunisia is complete without sampling the renowned local dishes, though they can be overly spicy.
+Most hotels catering to tourists have their own restaurants, but the town itself overflows with a variety of eateries and pavement cafés offering everything from fish and chips to pizza.
+However, no visit to Tunisia is complete without sampling the renowned local dishes, which can sometimes be spicy.

-Among the specialities to sample are couscous (steamed semolina grains mixed with vegetables, fish, chicken, or meat), brik (pastry filled with egg, herbs and tuna), choba (thick, creamy tomato soup), and makroudh (a syrup-soaked honey cake stuffed with dates).
+Specialities to try include couscous (steamed semolina grains mixed with vegetables, fish, chicken, or meat), brik (pastry filled with egg, herbs, and tuna), shorba (a thick, creamy tomato-based soup), and makroudh (a syrup-soaked honey cake stuffed with dates).

 Nightlife

-Nightlife in Hammamet is low-key, with no all-night clubbing experiences on offer.
-Most hotels offer dancing and entertainment, and there are numerous bars and discos catering for visitors, most closing by midnight however.
+Nightlife in Hammamet is low-key, with no all-night clubbing.
+Most hotels offer dancing and entertainment, and numerous bars and discos cater to visitors, typically closing by midnight.

 Holiday activities

-Most holidaymakers come to Hammamet for the beach and sea, and there are a host of watersports on offer from water-skiing to snorkelling for those who want to do more than just laze in the sun.
+Most visitors come to Hammamet for the beach and sea.
+A wide range of water sports, from water-skiing to snorkelling, are available for those seeking more than just sunbathing.

-On top of the water, boat trips to view dolphins are a popular past time.
-On land there are some good golf courses, tennis courts and the chance to go horse riding or, more exotically, explore on camelback.
+Boat trips to view dolphins are a popular pastime.
+On land, visitors can enjoy golf courses, tennis courts, horse riding, or more exotically, explore the surrounding area on camelback.

-Hammamet is well-situated for a variety of excursions, offered enthusiastically by local operators.
-Most popular among these are shopping trips to Tunis, expeditions to the ruins of Carthage, desert safaris, and outings to nearby Nabeul, headquarters of the ancient but still thriving local pottery industry.
+Hammamet is ideally located for excursions, enthusiastically offered by local operators.
+Popular trips include shopping excursions to Tunis, visits to the ruins of Carthage, desert safaris, and outings to nearby Nabeul, renowned for its ancient but still thriving pottery industry.

 Any negatives?

-Care is required when swimming in the sea, as there are some unexpected deep patches near the shore.
-Vendors of souvenirs in Hammamet can be irritating and an annoyance to holidaymakers on the beach, and some find shopkeepers in the medina a little too pushy and overbearing.
+Swimmers should exercise caution as there are some unexpected deep patches near the shore.
+Vendors selling souvenirs on the beach can be persistent, and some visitors find the shopkeepers in the medina a little too pushy.
+However, polite but firm refusals usually keep the experience enjoyable.